 In comparison, colourwork in Image Overlay Crochet is done using either (preferably) tapestry technique (working over the other strand(s) of yarn) or stranded/Fair Isle technique (the other, non-working, colour is carried behind the work).

 This makes traditional overlay crochet more suitable for beginners than Image Overlay Crochet in terms of colourwork.
 However, those who invest the time to work with two or even more colours create a true masterpiece with stunning results.

 Below are only a limited number of some pretty impressive designs of Wrapped in Jamie projects made using different colours.
 Many more examples for colourwork and colour ways can be found in the Gallery.

 Depending on the use of colour/colour changes, specific elements of the pattern can be emphasised, as shown below.

 In this sample by Vikki Mills she used blocks of colours to accentuate the ‘stages’ of the pattern development.

 The dedication in each of these samples is absolutely commendable.
 Because I have been (on purpose) holding back on colour suggestions for squares and borders, let alone using different colours within the squares, these crafters have even more impressed with their ability to anticipate the different outcomes of their colour choices and applications.
 Well done to all three here and in the gallery or the facebook group.

-‘Petranese’ - Image Overlay Crochet Terminology
+The Story of ‘Petranese’ - Image Overlay Crochet Terminology

 When I started to write down the patterns for the Wrapped in Jamie CAL designs, there was no existing easy system that I knew of to describe the positioning of these kinds of overlay stitches.
 I have therefore created a special way of abbreviating the special stitches, using the familiar abbreviations along with mathematical symbols and numbers to make the descriptions shorter.